George Warhop: Dallas Cowboys

 On January 16, 2003, Warhop was hired by the Dallas Cowboys as their offensive line coach, following his tenure with the Cardinals.
 In 2003 and 2004 the Cowboys' offensive line only allowed 37 sacks, while in 2002, the year before Warhop was hired, they surrendered 54 sacks.
 After two seasons with the Cowboys, Warhop was fired on January 7, 2005.
 Shortly after he was fired, he interviewed for the Florida State Seminoles' offensive line coach position, but did not get the job.

 San Francisco 49ers

 On January 27, 2005, Warhop was hired by the San Francisco 49ers as their offensive line coach.
 In 2006 Warhop's offensive line allowed a league-worst 55 sacks, and the 49ers hired a second offensive line coach, Chris Foerster, to share the duties.
 Warhop was fired in-season on October 23, 2008 after his offensive line gave up a league-worst 29 sacks to that point.

 Cleveland Browns

-On February 4, 2009, Warhop was hired by the Cleveland Browns as their offensive line coach.
+On February 4, 2009, Warhop was hired by the Cleveland Browns as their offensive line coach under head coach Eric Mangini.
+He was retained as offensive line coach under head coaches Pat Shurmur and Rob Chudzinski.